douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * lanĉo - launch
 * larĝa - wide
 * larĝe - widely
+* lasante - leaving (present participle of "lasi" - to leave)
 * lasi - to let, to leave
 * lasta - last
 * lastatempa - recent
 * lastatempe - recently
 * laste - lately
 * latitudo - latitude
+* lavi - to wash
 * laŭ - according to
 * laŭdo - praise
 * laŭlonge - along
+* ledzono - (Possibly intended to be "ledzonon" which would be "leather belt" in Esperanto)
 * legebla - readable
 * legendo - legend
 * legi - to read